turingschool/try-turing/backend-online/what-is-bee/index.md

 - **Languages and frameworks**: Ruby/Rails, Python/Django, Elixir/Phoenix, Java/Spring, and more.
 - **Databases**: PostgreSQL, MySQL, Oracle Database, MongoDB, etc.

+>At Turing, our full-time students learn to program via Ruby and Ruby on Rails.
+We believe the fundamental concepts are more important that the language itself; students can easily pick up a new language once they have those fundamentals!

-We won't be talking about anything except for a teeny tiny part of Ruby.
+Today, we won't be talking about anything except for a teeny tiny part of Ruby.
 However, we hope that these terms give you a lay of the land so that next time you hear one of these words, you can say "Aha!
 That's a database."

-<a href="../">Back to Curriculum Index</a>
+<a href="../ruby-review">Next: Ruby Review</a>